 Fresh off of a Spotify Editorial Placement on "Created By Women", Canadian singer/songwriter and music producer Spence Paull leverages her dynamic musical experience to create a fresh and genre-crossing sound.
 Finding inspiration in the ear candy chord structures of jazz, and story-rich lyrics from Musical Theatre, Spence's take on pop is uniquely her own.

 Fun and spooky fact: Spence was tone deaf until the age of eight when her grandmother (the only musician in the family) suddenly passed away...and the next morning, Spence Paull could sing.
 Spooky, eh?
-Soon after, she found her way onto some of Vancouver's largest stages - including the Queen Elizabeth Theatre and Nat Bailey Stadium.
+Soon after, she found her way onto some of Vancouver's largest stages, including the Queen Elizabeth Theatre and Nat Bailey Stadium.

-With four singles released in 2021, including her debut single “Do You Listen To girl in red”, Spence is ramping up for 2022.
-Currently, she is working on "Dear Mistress", a concept album that chronicles the up-and-down nature of a musician's relationship with music set to the backdrop of a tumultuous relationship.
+With five singles under her belt, Spence is ramping up for 2023.
+Currently, she is working on Dear Mistress, a concept album that chronicles the up-and-down nature of a musician's relationship with music set to the backdrop of a tumultuous relationship.
 Spence also continues to work closely with other emerging artists as a Music Producer, and continues to release powerful pop singles.